yuloxx/yulo-cs-note/docs/big-data/zookeeper.md

 ...
 ```

-Every instance watch the election znode directory.
-As the leader fails, sequential znode is removed, then election is triggered.
+Each instance monitors the election directory.
+If the leader fails, its sequential znode is removed, triggering a new election.

-Example Project:
+## Example Project

-This project shows how to start a LeaderElection thread and work with business thread through a global state service.
-Maven package this project and run jar package to observe leader election process!
+This project demonstrates how to start a leader election thread and coordinate with business threads through a global state service.
+Package the project with Maven and run the JAR to observe the leader election process!

 ```
 +---main